These homemade Hot Cross Buns are as traditional as they come! Soft and fluffy with juicy raisins and a sweet glaze top, they’re perfect for Easter!

 Place in the oven and bake for about 20-25 minutes and golden brown.

 Bring the sugar and water to a boil in a pot.
-Simmer until reduced to about three-four tablespoons of liquid still left.
+Simmer until reduced by about half and a syrup has formed.

 Glaze the buns when they come out of the oven and let cool.
-Cover and seal if you're keeping them for the next day.
+Best served the same day.